 Gillard.
 A avowed atheist, who sees little need to mouth platitudes to the remaining truly religious people in the community.
 While Australia is nominally Christian, the vast majority never attend church.
 Julia Gillard also sees no need to be married, and has for a fair few years lived with her partner without benefit

 In contrast, the Liberals are led by Captain Catholic, the Mad Monk Tony Abbott.
 He is very much a god botherer, a true believer.
 I fear religious intolerance.
 Religions have a long history of hate crimes against pretty much everyone.
-As well as the god delusion, they also appear to think anyone outside them cares about their doctrines.
-Like Gillard, Abbott seems to have little interest in careful economic management, which is about the only thing I really want a government to get right.
-As well as a qualified treasurer, I would like to see a finance minister capable of saying no on both sides.
+As well as the god delusion, they also appear to think anyone outside them should care about their doctrines and dogma.
+I suspect Tony Abbott is a good bloke, but the next leader may not be.

 The Australian Electoral Commission keeps the electoral rolls and organises elections.
 The Federal election was announced today, Saturday 17 July, to be held on Saturday 21 August.
 That means the writ will be issued on Monday 19 July, which means you must be enrolled to vote by 8 p.m. on Monday.
 You must update electoral details by 8 p.m.
 Thursday 22 July.
 You must nominate as a candidate by noon the following Thursday, 29 July, and candidates will be declared 24 hours later.